Updated on

 7 steps to building and maintaining your internal knowledge base

-When building your knowledge base, here are 5 key steps you need to keep in mind.
+When building your knowledge base, here are the key steps you need to keep in mind.

 1) Audit your current system